dwerkjem/color-cipher/docs/method/method.md

 #### Description Of 1U

 The Type 1U color cipher algorithm encodes data into an image by having each color (red, green, blue channels) represent a different character.
 The algorithm works by mapping each character to a set of colors.
-The number of colors per character is determined by the formula:
+The colors are then distributed along a line based on the frequency of the characters.
+The algorithm ensures that the colors are evenly distributed along the line based on the frequency of the characters.
+This ensures that the Frequently Occurring Characters (FOCs) have more colors assigned to them, making the

+#### 1U Formula
 The formula distributes a list of \( N \) objects along a line of length \( L \) such that each object appears with its specified frequency \( N_{\text{subF}} \), and the total number of points along the line equals \( L \).

 1. **Define the Variables:**